 AccessAccess to customer or employee PHI/PII

 In the event Sway is storing PHI/PII of an individual, Sway shall allow individual access to their PHI/PII and allow the individual to correct, amend, or delete inaccurate information, except where the burden or expense of providing access would be disproportionate to the risks to the privacy of the individual in the case in question or where the rights of persons other than the individual would be violated.

 Our products support patient privacy and provider security through the following product features:SSL EncryptionSystem-User IdentifiersMultiple User Access LevelsData Access Tracking/AlertsSecure Data Storage Compliant with ISO 27001As part of our commitment to product security and customer service, Sway supplies our customers with information to help assess and address the vulnerabilities and risks associated with products that maintain or transmit ePHI.
 Specifically, Sway is using the Manufacturer Disclosure Statement for Medical Device Security (MDS2) to provide HIPAA-related security information about its products.Access Sway MDS2 form here

 Compliance [§ 164.308(a)(1)(ii)(C)]A. The Information Security Policy applies to all users of Sway information including: employees, consultants, contractors, and outside affiliates.
 Failure to comply with Information Security Policies and Standards may result in disciplinary action up to and including dismissal in accordance with applicable Sway procedures, or, in the case of outside affiliates, termination of the affiliation.
 Further, penalties associated with state and federal laws may apply.B.
 Possible disciplinary/corrective action may be instituted for, but is not limited to, the following:• Unauthorized disclosure of PHI or Confidential Information as specified in Confidentiality Statement.• Unauthorized disclosure of a sign-on code (user id) or password.• Attempting to obtain a sign-on code or password that belongs to another person.• Using or attempting to use another person’s sign-on code or password.• Unauthorized use of an authorized password to invade patient privacy by examining records or information for which there has been no request for review.• The intentional unauthorized destruction of Sway information.• Attempting to get access to sign-on codes for purposes other than official business, including completing fraudulent documentation to gain access.

-Questions, comments or complaints regarding the Sway Privacy and Security Policy or data collection and processing practices can be mailed or emailed to:
+Questions, comments or complaints regarding the Sway Privacy and Security Policy or data collection and processing practices can be mailed or emailed to:Sway Medical, Inc.

 Attn: Security and Privacy Officer

 32 S. Lewis Ave.
-Tulsa, Ok 74101 USA
+Tulsa, Ok 74101

 Effective Date: July 30, 2020